couchbaselabs/hands_on_n1ql/content/slide-9.md

-## Unnesting data
+## Familiar Functionality

-The same query as the previous page, rewritten to UNNEST the categories in each product, instead of using ANY/SATISFIES on the categories of each product.
+N1QL provides functionality that will be very familiar to those with a SQL background.
+It is possible to select DISTINCT values, use aggregates and GROUP BY and sort using ORDER BY.
 <pre id="example">
+`
-`SELECT product.name, cat, product.unitPrice
+SELECT product.name, cat, product.unitPrice
-  FROM product UNNEST product.categories AS cat
+  FROM product
-    WHERE LOWER(cat) in ["golf"]
+   WHERE ANY cat IN product.categories SATISFIES lower(cat) = "golf" END
+    ORDER BY product.unitPrice DESC
-      LIMIT 10 OFFSET 10
+      LIMIT 5
 `
 </pre>